elm-conf-us/2017.elm-conf.us/content/talks/luke-westby.md

 ---

-Luke Westby is a cofounder and partner at HumbleSpark in Chicago, IL, USA.
-He is the creator of the browser-based Elm editor Ellie and an active member of the Elm community.
-He loves contributing to the Elm community by speaking about the language, answering questions in Slack, writing blog posts, and organizing the Chicago Elm Meetup.
+Luke Westby is an engineer at [NoRedInk](noredink.com).
+He is the creator of the browser-based Elm editor [Ellie](ellie-app.com) and an active member of the Elm community.
+He loves contributing to the Elm community by speaking about the language, answering questions in Slack, writing blog posts, and attending the Chicago Elm Meetup.

 <!--more-->